生物多样性 ›› 2025, Vol. 33 ›› Issue (11): 25302. DOI: 10.17520/biods.2025302 cstr: 32101.14.biods.2025302

 • Contact: Fuwen Wei

-摘要: 全球环境问题的复杂性对国际公约的协同治理提出了更高的要求。本文在简述生物多样性相关国际公约及协同现状的基础上, 聚焦《濒危野生动植物种国际贸易公约》(the Convention on International Trade in Endangered Species of Wild Fauna and Flora, CITES)与生物多样性相关国际公约及组织的协同和合作, 以及CITES对于可持续发展目标(Sustainable Development Goals, SDGs)和《昆明-蒙特利尔全球生物多样性框架》(Kunming-Montreal Global Biodiversity Framework, GBF, 以下简称《昆蒙框架》)的潜在贡献, 分析其现状并提出发展建议。目前我国尚未批准成为部分生物多样性相关国际公约的缔约方, 生物多样性相关国际公约在秘书处层面已建立一些机制, 取得了良好成效, 但在国家层面的协同有限, 亟待加强。CITES通过签署谅解备忘录、制定专门的决议、参与国际联盟及委托事务等, 建立了覆盖执法、木材物种、海洋物种, 以及评估和数据管理等领域的合作网络, 强化履约效力。CITES战略愿景(2021–2030)及其履约实践如非致危性判定(Non-detriment Findings, NDFs)、附录物种管理等直接贡献于《昆蒙框架》的多项目标。建议在国家层面建立多环境公约跨部委协调机制和履约专家委员会, 加强沟通与数据共享, 形成交叉议题的履约方案, 并关注《保护迁徙野生动物物种公约》(the Convention on Migratory Species, CMS)动态以提升迁徙物种保护能力。CITES凭借其严格的执行机制和国际合作, 在支撑《昆蒙框架》和全球生物多样性保护中发挥着关键作用, 未来应通过议题整合、资金整合和能力建设等, 通过设立跨部门工作组、共享数据平台和联合培训等方式, 推动更深层次的多公约协同增效。
+全球环境问题的复杂性对国际公约的协同治理提出了更高要求。本文在简述生物多样性相关国际公约及协同现状的基础上, 聚焦《濒危野生动植物种国际贸易公约》(Convention on International Trade in Endangered Species of Wild Fauna and Flora, CITES)与生物多样性相关国际公约及组织的协同和合作, 以及CITES对于联合国可持续发展目标(Sustainable Development Goals, SDGs)和《昆明-蒙特利尔全球生物多样性框架》(Kunming-Montreal Global Biodiversity Framework, KMGBF, 以下简称《昆蒙框架》)的潜在贡献, 分析其现状并提出发展建议。目前我国尚未批准成为部分生物多样性相关国际公约的缔约方, 生物多样性相关国际公约在秘书处层面已建立一些机制, 取得了良好成效, 但在国家层面的协同有限, 亟待加强。CITES通过签署谅解备忘录、制定专门的决议、参与国际联盟及委托事务等, 建立了覆盖执法、木材物种、海洋物种, 以及评估和数据管理等领域的合作网络, 强化履约效力。CITES战略愿景(2021-2030)及其履约实践如非致危性判定(Non-detriment Findings, NDFs)、附录物种管理等直接贡献于《昆蒙框架》的多项目标。建议在国家层面建立多环境公约跨部委协调机制和履约专家委员会, 加强沟通与数据共享, 形成交叉议题的履约方案, 并关注《保护野生动物迁徙物种公约》(Convention on the Conservation of Migratory Species of Wild Animals, CMS)动态以提升迁徙物种保护能力。CITES凭借其严格的执行机制和国际合作, 在支撑《昆蒙框架》和全球生物多样性保护中发挥着关键作用, 未来应通过议题整合、资金整合和能力建设等, 通过设立跨部门工作组、共享数据平台和联合培训等方式, 推动更深层次的多公约协同增效。

 关键词: CITES, 生物多样性相关国际公约, 协同, 合作, 昆蒙框架